rfortherestofus/state-immunization-reports/README.md

 A very small amount of HTML is used for grey background sections.
 Note that the vast majority of html/css is **not** supported here.
 Background colors are [one of the few things](https://quarto.org/docs/advanced/typst/typst-css.html#supported-elements-and-properties) Quarto natively translate to typst.

-`render.R` generates all PDF (one per state) and store them in `reports/`, as well as create a zip with all the PDFs at the root of the directory.
+`R/render.R` generates all PDF (one per state) and store them in `reports/`, as well as create a zip with all the PDFs at the root of the directory.